-School Leadership Concentration (36 cr. hrs.)

-Sequence I (courses may be taken in any order)

-ELAD-LEAD-413 Human Relations 3 cr

-ELAD-LEAD-421 Foundations of Educational

-Leadership and Organization Studies 3 cr

-ELAD-LEAD-424 School Supervision 3 cr

-ELAD-LEAD-429 Research 3 cr

-On manage III (and manage and the table of the analysis and and

-Sequence ii (courses may be taken in any order) ELAD-LEAD-434 Practicum in Instructional Leadership and School Management 3 cr ٠.
-Elective (if student wishes to take two courses in semester) only one elective for program 3 cr
+Required Courses: School Leadership Concentration (36 cr. hrs.)
+Sequence I (courses may be taken in any order) ELAD-LEAD-413 Human Relations Studies 3 cr.
+ELAD-LEAD-424 School Supervision 3 cr.
+ELAD-LEAD-429 Research 3 cr.
+Sequence II (courses may be taken in any order) ELAD-LEAD-434 Practicum in Instructional Leadership and School Management Elective (if student wishes to take two courses in semester) only one elective for program Sequence III (courses may be taken in any order) ELAD-LEAD-401 Curriculum Development and Learning Theories ELAD-LEAD-431 Community Relations

+Sequence IV (courses may be taken in any order)

+ELAD-LEAD-435 Practicum in Instructional

+Leadership and School

+Management 3 cr.

+Part II of Comprehensive Examination or

+Thesis Option (students going for 2nd M.A.
+Degree)

+Total 36 cr.